Radiologist Assistant

 Types of Degrees Radiologist Assistant Majors Are Getting

-The following table lists how many radiologist assistant graduations there were in 2020-2021 for each degree level.
+The following table lists how many radiologist assistant graduations there were for each degree level during the last year for which data was available.

 What Radiologist Assistant Majors Need to Know

-O*NET surveyed people in occupations related to radiologist assistant and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+In an O*NET survey, radiologist assistant majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Radiologist Assistant Majors